-When logging in from an agent desktop application, the agent is presented with a dialog box that prompts for agent ID or login name, password, and the phone extension to be used for that session.
-At that time the agent ID, phone extension, and agent desktop IP address are dynamically associated.
-The association is released when the agent logs out.
+When logging in from an agent desktop application, a dialog box prompts for the agent ID or login name, password, and the phone extension for that session.
+From that data, the system dynamically associates the agent ID, phone extension, and agent desktop IP address.
+The system releases the association when the agent logs out.

 This mechanism enables an agent to work (or hot-desk) at any workstation.
-It also enables agents to take their laptops to any Cisco Unified IP Phone and log in from that device (assuming the phone has been configured in Unified CCE and in Unified Communications Manager to be used in the Unified CCE deployment).
+Agents can take their laptops to any Cisco Unified IP Phone and log in from that device (if the phone is properly configured in Unified CCE and in Unified Communications Manager).
 Agents can also log in to other phones using the Cisco Extension Mobility feature.
 For more information about Extension Mobility, see the Extension Mobility section of the Cisco Unified Communications Manager Features and Services Guide.

 In addition to the agent desktop application, Cisco offers a supervisor desktop application.
 The contact center supervisor uses this application to monitor agent state for members of their team.
 The supervisor desktop also enables Silent Monitoring of agents during active calls.